The Elephant Man

 Is it any good?

-Based on The Elephant Man and Other Reminisces by the real-life Treves, as well as Ashley Montagu's The Elephant Man: A Study in Human Dignity, this dark and beautiful 1980 movie leaves the question unanswered.
+This dark and beautiful 1980 movie is based on The Elephant Man and Other Reminisces by the real-life Treves, as well as Ashley Montagu's The Elephant Man: A Study in Human Dignity.
 Director and co-writer David Lynch doesn't explain the characters' actions, which makes them good topics of discussion for teenagers mature enough to tackle the subject matter.

 Lynch doesn't sentimentalize, either, or tone down his trademark haunting imagery (the design for John Hurt's makeup came from casts of the real John Merrick).
 He gives us Victorian England in all of its squalor, but he also gives us his most deeply affecting work in starkly beautiful black and white.
 Standouts in a phenomenal cast are stars Anthony Hopkins and John Hurt, Anne Bancroft, John Gielgud, and Kenny Baker, the dwarf who, upon leading Merrick toward freedom, says, "Luck, my friend.
 Luck.
 And who needs it more than we?"